 Insurance

-Each villager agrees to contribute 0.1 food units to a community pool at the start of the growing season.
+Each villager agrees to contribute 1 food units to a community pool at the start of the growing season.
 If someone's crops fail due to fire, pests, or illness, they can draw from this reserve to avoid starvation.
-Collectively, the village saves 1 unit of food each season for this safety net.
+Collectively, the village saves 10 units of food each season for this safety net.

 Investment